Privacy

 • We use cookies, tracking pixels, and other similar technologies to track activity on our Services and to enhance the functionality of our Services.
 Cookies are small data files that our web servers send to your browser and which get saved on the hard drive of the computer that you are using to access the Services.
 If you do not want to allow cookies on your computer, most browsers have a feature that allows you either to automatically decline cookies or to decline or accept particular cookies from particular websites.
 If you choose to reject cookies from our Services, you may be unable to use certain Services features, and functionality.
 If you choose to accept cookies from us and our service providers, you are agreeing to let us and our service providers install cookies on your computer.
 To learn more about cookies, please visit http://allaboutcookies.org.
 Tracking pixels (also known as web beacons, action tags, or transparent GIF files) collect and store information about your visits to our Services, such as page visits, the duration of the visit, the specific link(s) that you clicked during your visit, and the address of the website from which you arrived at the Services.

-• We use Google Analytics to better understand how users interact with our Services.
+• We may use services such as Google Analytics to better understand how Users interact with our Services.
 To learn more about the use of Cookies by Google for analytics and to exercise choice regarding those Cookies, please visit the Google Analytics Opt-out Browser Add-on.

 2. Protected Health Information

 • With respect to Terra, Broad is not a Covered Entity as that term is defined under HIPAA.
-You may not use Terra to connect content that includes PHI.
-You will anonymize or pseudonymize data prior to connecting it to Terra.
+You may not use Terra to Connect Content that includes PHI.
+You will Deidentify data prior to Connecting it to Terra.

 3. How Your Personal Data May be Used